Common Gravel Driveway Problems

 Most gravel driveway problems are actually drainage problems.
 Ruts, potholes, washboarding, standing water — they all trace back to the same root cause: water sitting where it should be flowing.
 Fix the drainage and everything else follows.

-Adding More Gravel Won't Fix It
+Why Won't Adding More Gravel Fix Driveway Problems?

 A gravel driveway needs three things to stay smooth: proper crown (a gentle peak down the center so water flows to the edges), a compacted base, and somewhere for the water to go once it reaches the edge.
 Without all three, you're just buying the same load of gravel every year.